Shereyton/Workout-Tracker/README.md

 ### History

 Workout history is saved to local storage under `wt_history`.
-You can export this history to a JSON file or import it back in two ways:
+You can export this history or import additional entries.

-1. **Import History** – choose a JSON file from disk.
+1. **Import History** – choose a JSON file from disk (entries merge and de-duplicate).
-2. **Paste History** – toggle the paste box and paste JSON directly.
+2. **Paste Import** – paste JSON, AI text, or CSV into the box and import.

-After pasting valid JSON the calendar re-renders and you'll see your notes immediately.
+The calendar includes Prev/Next buttons plus Today and Go-to-date controls for quick navigation.
+After importing, the calendar re-renders and you'll see your notes immediately.

 Run tests with `npm test`.